 Vitamin A deficiency occurs when your body doesn't receive enough vitamin A. This can happen if your diet is lacking in foods rich in vitamin A or if you have certain health conditions.
 One of the most common symptoms is vision problems, such as night blindness.
-To treat this deficiency, doctors recommend taking vitamin A supplements.
+Treatment depends on age, severity of deficiency, and pregnancy status, and typically involves medically supervised vitamin A supplementation at appropriate doses.
 You can prevent this condition by eating foods that are rich in vitamin A.

 Vitamin A deficiency, also called hypovitaminosis A, happens when there is not enough vitamin A in your body.
 Vitamin A is a fat-soluble vitamin that plays a crucial role in many bodily functions, including eye health, immune function, and cell growth.
 If not diagnosed and treated, a vitamin A deficiency can cause serious health issues.